 BIO

-Mrs. Laletha Shabazz discovered her passion for mental health over twenty years ago while earning her Bachelor of Science in psychology from Old Dominion University.
+NP Laletha Shabazz discovered her passion for mental health over twenty years ago while earning her Bachelor of Science in Psychology.
 After graduation, she worked with at-risk adolescent girls in a residential treatment facility.
 She also has experience working with individuals with mental and behavioral health diagnoses as a case manager and in group home settings.

-Mrs. Shabazz decided to return to school and obtained her license as a registered nurse from Medical Careers Institute.
-Laletha’s nursing experiences include ICU, acute rehab, medical and mental health case management, pediatric home health, and medical insurance.
-Her unique background has given her the skills to empathize and work collaboratively with her patients.
+NP Shabazz decided to return to school and obtained her license as a registered nurse.
+Laletha’s nursing experiences include ICU, acute rehabilitation, medical and mental health case management, pediatric home health, and medical insurance.
+Her diverse background has equipped her to empathize with and collaborate with her patients.

 Education